|Weight||103kg (16st 3lb)|

 Practical Joel added: “I want to reach my full potential as a player wherever that may take me.
 Also I want to continue in the game after that whether as a coach or even carrying on water.
 I should also like to look into business studies as something outside rugby.”

-When again playing at Number 8, he scored a hat trick of tries in the opening FIRA/AER European Championship victory by 58-8 over Georgia in Madrid in March 2012 and also shared in the other wins over Wales and Ireland, who were beaten 23-15 in the final.
+When again playing at No. 8, he scored a hat-trick of tries in the opening FIRA/AER European Championship victory by 58-8 over Georgia in Madrid in March 2012 and also shared in the other wins over Wales and Ireland, who were beaten 23-15 in the final.

-He started the first three games for England U20 this year in their RBS 6 Nations title winning season, played in another two at the IRB Junior World Championship in June, scored two tries against the USA along the way to the title.
+He started the first three games for England U20 last year in their RBS 6 Nations title winning season, played in another two at the 2013 IRB Junior World Championship in June and scored two tries against the USA along the way to the title.

 U20 International Record